Scripted Fields

 10. Click Save.

 Once saved, you will see a new entry in the Custom Field ID column of the scripted fields list that is associated with your newly created scripted field.
 If you want to modify the custom field, refer to Step 4 above.
-Scripted fields run only when an issue is viewed, so they must be added to a screen before it runs.
+Scripted fields run only when an issue is viewed, so they must be added to a screen (view or edit) before it runs.
 To do this:

 1. Open your preferred project from the Jira admin page and click Project Settings.